 Developing countries are also more disproportionately affected by hot days and high temperatures.
 Heat stress is becoming an increasing burden due to the onset of climate change.

-Heatwaves lead to deaths no matter what country it hits and affect the most vulnerable groups of society – the elderly, women, and the poor.
+Heatwaves lead to deaths no matter what country they hit and affect the most vulnerable groups of society – the elderly, women, and the poor.Â

-Many studies also show that a cool and comfortable classroom improves students’ concentration leading to better academic performance.
+Many studies also show that a cool and comfortable classroom improves students’ concentration, leading to better academic performance.

 According to their website, 17 foundations and individuals have pledged $51 million to help increase the energy efficiency of cooling in developing countries.